top of page

 In my estimation, the third least common 35mm Beauty camera (table of rarity here) is the Varicon branded version of the Super L. I have only seen 4 examples within a serial number range of 215.
 One of these known examples was auctioned on Jauce in October 2024.
 The camera attracted 33 bids and achieved a sale price of 11,600 yen, which is £59.42.

 The table on the right list the eBay UK sale prices of Beauty cameras since December 2022.
-Some models are more desirable than others, with the Lightomatic II being the most valued, and the Beaumat the least. â€‹
+Some models are more desirable than others, with the Lightomatic II being the most valued, and the 35 the least. â€‹

 I have detailed what I was willing to pay for my Beauty cameras on each page of this site, and despite the passage of time since some of those models were acquired, I standby those values today: most Beauty 35mm cameras are only worth £10 to £50, depending on the model and condition.